SoumyaShyamoli/PortfolioProject/docs/adr/0015-wheelhouse-no-nat.md

 regardless of `--no-index`.
-The instance has no route to `raw.githubusercontent.com` any more than it has one to `pypi.org` (ADR 0003) — this was the same underlying network boundary, hit a second time via a URL that didn't look like a package source
+The instance has no route to `raw.githubusercontent.com` any more than it has one to `pypi.org` (ADR 0003) — this was the same underlying network boundary, hit a second time via a URL that didn't look like a package source.

 **Fix:** the constraints file is downloaded once, during the wheelhouse build (where there is internet), saved as `constraints.txt`, and shipped